alexandraholcombe/cr-csharp-week4/README.md

 ### Band && Venue Classes
 =========================

+**The AddBands method for the Venue class will add a row to bands_venues with the given venue_id.**
+* Example Input: Venue: "The Station" Add Band: "Pajama Funnel"
+* Example Output: new row in bands_venues

 **The GetBands method for the Venue class will return a list of all rows in bands_venues with the given venue_id.**
 * Example Input: "The Station"
 * Example Output: `{List of bands that have played at The Station}`

+**The AddVenues method for the Band class will add a row to bands_venues with the given band_id.**
+* Example Input: Band: "Pajama Funnel" Add Venue: "The Station"
+* Example Output: new row in bands_venues

 **The GetVenues method for the Band class will return a list of all rows in bands_venues with the given band_id.**
 * Example Input: "Pajama Funnel"